-The white grape variety is a new breed between Grenache Gris x Saint-Pierre Doré (Descendant of Gouais blanc ).
-The crossing took place in 1961 in France by the French Ampelographen Paul Truel (* 1924) on behalf of the INRA in Montpellier, Of the variety protection was granted in 1987.
-The medium maturing, high yielding vine is resistant to Botrytis, It produces a fruity white wine with subtle acidity and floral aromas.
-The variety is in southeastern France in the Provence grown; In 2010, five hectares were designated.
-It should also be a small stock in Australia (New South Wales).
+The white grape variety is a new breed between Grenache gris x Saint-Pierre Doré (Descendant of Gouais Blanc ).
+The crossing took place in 1961 France by the French ampelographer Paul Truel (* 1924) on behalf of INRA in Montpellier, The variety protection was granted in 1987.
+The medium-ripening, productive vine is resistant to Botrytis, It produces a fruity white wine with a subtle acidity and floral aromas.
+The variety is grown in the south-east of France Provence grown; five hectares were designated in 2010.
+It should also have a small stock in Australia (New South Wales) type.